payini/BlazorAndSQLite/README.md

 In this section, we are going to add SQLite to our Blazor WebAssembly application.

-In order to do that, we need to tell our application builder, that we want to use SQLite, so we will need to add a DbContextFactory service by calling `AddDbContextFactory` in the `builder.Services` in our `Program.cs` file, and pass our ApplicationDbContext.
+In order to do that, we need to tell our application builder, that we want to use SQLite, so we will need to add a DbContextFactory service by calling `AddDbContextFactory` in the `builder.Services` in our `Program.cs` file, and pass our `ApplicationDbContext`.

 But first, we need NuGet package references to `Microsoft.EntityFrameworkCore`, and `Microsoft.EntityFrameworkCore.Sqlite`.
 So, let's add those up.